Massachusetts Institute of Technology, Department of Mechanical Engineering student records

 - Script of description

-- 2021: Edited by Lana Mason for compliance with DACS single-level optimum requirements and to remove personally identifying information from the description.
+- 2021: Edited by Lana Mason for compliance with DACS single-level optimum requirements, to remove aggrandizing terms from the historical note description, and to remove personally identifying information within the collection description.

 Part of the Massachusetts Institute of Technology.
 Libraries.
 Department of Distinctive Collections Repository